aleximm1/CV/README.md

 #### Team player

 I'm confident in working on my own but I also greatly appreciate the value of working as part of a team.
-During my practice project week at MA, my group and I decided to build a chat room Google chrome extension in JavaScript.
+During my practice project week at Makers Academy, my group and I decided to build a chat room Google chrome extension in React.

 Maintained a common headspace via regular stand-ups and retros Split off into pairs when appropriate to maximise efficiency